Start-up grants presented in the following categories: agriculture, Aboriginal, and technology

 Some grants do exist for start-up businesses, and we present them here for your convenience.

-1. AGRICULTURE | BUSINESS OPPORTUNITY PROGRAM
+1. AGRICULTURE | PRODUCTS TO MARKETS PROGRAM

 2. ABORIGINAL BUSINESS AND ENTREPRENEURSHIP DEVELOPMENT (ABED) | INDIGENOUS AND NORTHERN AFFAIRS CANADA:

 Value: Funding maximums are up to $99,999 for Aboriginal individuals and incorporated businesses and up to $250,000 for community owned businesses.